mhadam/snowplow.wiki-fork/technical-documentation/1a-trackers/android-tracker/Android-Tracker.md

 tracker.getEmitter().flush();
 ```

-This will attempt to start the emitter process; however it will fail if the emitter is already running or if the application is offline.
+This will attempt to start the emitter process; however, it will fail if the emitter is already running or if the application is offline.

 <a name="logging" />

 ## 6. Logging

 Logging in the Tracker is done using our own Logger class: '/utils/Logger.java'.
 All logging is actioned based on what `LogLevel` was set in the Tracker creation.
 This level can be configured to `VERBOSE`, `DEBUG`, `ERROR` or `OFF`.
-By default logging is not enabled.
+By default, logging is not enabled.

 [Back to top](#top)